nikAizuddin/razerfx/README.md

 # RazerFX

 `RazerFX` is a command-line interface (CLI) based tool that allow user to set RGB color for each key.
-This project is written using Python 3.x.
+This project is written in Python 3.x.
 Currently only works on Razer BlackWidow 2019 (en_US) keyboard.

 ![bright color palette](resources/example.jpg)
 *`RazerFX` tested on Razer BlackWidow 2019 (en_US) keyboard*